 A Water System Plan is available from our office that provides more information about the Canyonwood Beach Water System.
-An updated Water System Plan was submitted to Washington State Department of Health, and we are waiting approval.
+Updated Water System Plan was approved by the Washington State Department of Health, in 2022.
+A backup generator was installed last year.
 Our well has been rated by the Washington State Department of Health as moderate for risk or susceptibility for contamination.
 More information regarding this rating can be obtained by contacting PUD No. 1.